heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-10-visualizing-the-prototype.md

 | Export & Sharing | 1-3 GBT | Knowledge distribution is essential for ecosystem growth |
 | View-Only Access | 0.5-1 GBT | Passive viewing encourages community engagement and learning |

-These visualization costs directly align with the prototype operation costs defined in section 2.18:
+These visualization costs directly align with the broader tokenomics model detailed in [Section 2.24: Tokenomics](memorativa-2-24-tokenomics.md), where:
 - Chart Creation corresponds to Prototype Formation (10-15 GBT)
 - Aspect Calculation aligns with the AspectCalculation operation (3-7 GBT)
 - Pattern Recognition matches the PatternRecognition operation (5-8 GBT)